xraypy/xraylarch/doc/index.rst

 Larch is a scientific data processing language.
-Initially designed for x-ray spectroscopic and scattering data collected at modern synchrotrons and x-ray sources, Larch is intended to be very easy to use for novices, while also being complete enough for advanced data processing and analysis.
+Initially designed for x-ray spectroscopic and scattering data collected at modern synchrotrons and x-ray sources, it can also be used for general-purpose processing of scientific data.
+Larch is intended to be very easy to use for novices, while also being complete enough for advanced data processing and analysis.
 Larch provides a wide range of functionality for dealing with arrays of scientific data, and basic tools to make it easy to use and